List of vegetables

 This is a list of plants that have a culinary role as vegetables.
 "Vegetable" can be used in several senses, including culinary, botanical and legal.
-This list includes botanical fruits such as pumpkins, and does not include herbs, spices, cereals and most culinary fruits and culinary nuts.
-Edible fungi are not included in this list.
+This list includes fruit vegetables such as cucumbers, eggplants, okra, peppers, pumpkins, squash and tomatoes.
+It does not include herbs, spices, cereals, culinary fruits, culinary nuts, edible fungi.

 Legal vegetables are defined for regulatory, tax and other purposes.
 An example would include the tomato, which is botanically a berry (fruit), but culinarily a vegetable according to the United States.